sk8ersteve/audio-select/README.md

 Audio-select uses `libpulse-binding` to get the lists of active pulseaudio sinks and sources, so any virtual devices and their "`.monitor`"s will appear (some apps don't show these monitor devices limiting overall configurability).

-There's also a UI for hiding or labeling some of these devices with an option to save a toml file to the correct config folder.
+There's also a UI for hiding or labeling some of these devices.
+Hitting save saves a toml config to the default config folder (usually ~/.config/audio-select/default-config.toml).

 ### Windowing